 New Buccaneers head coach Greg Schiano considered former Colts quarterbacks coach Ron Turner for Tampa Bay’s offensive coordinator job early last month, but opted for Mike Sullivan.
-Schiano has still found a way to fit Turner onto his staff.
+Schiano has found a way to fit Turner onto his staff.

 FOX Sports’ Alex Marvez reports that Turner will coach the Bucs’ quarterbacks.